-Each school will have a clearly published application checklist included with the school catalog and application materials.
+Each school will have their own application checklist included with the school catalog and application materials.
 This checklist will include all deadlines.
-Generally, schools encourage students to complete the entire admissions process by the first of February.
-This is not a hard and fast date for all schools.
-Many schools have their own timetable.
-Confirm each school’s admission timeline using their published materials.
+Generally, schools encourage students to complete the entire admissions process by the first of February, but many schools have their own timetable.
+Check each school’s admission timeline in their published materials.

-Lots of schools have rolling admission, in which the admission office will inform you of the decision shortly after you submit your complete application.
+Many schools have rolling admission, meaning that students can apply throughout the year and the admission office will inform you of the decision shortly after you submit your complete application.

 To complete the Standard Application Online (SAO), start here.

 To complete the Gateway to Prep Application, start here.